Thursday, March 30, 2017

 I've been pulling together some ideas that I've been exploring this entire school year, along the lines of applying certain principles of classical education to Charlotte Mason, as well as incorporating traditional Catholic curricula to insure that the Faith permeates the curriculum.
 I stepped back from the CM label for awhile in order to focus on the particularly Catholic elements in our homeschooling, and to explore the Catholic educational tradition of "living books through eyes of faith."
 I think I've discovered a missing link to connect these various facets; that is, the philosophy of scholasticism.

 I'm only beginning to explore what scholasticism is and will continue with my research, but I'll lay out the basics as I understand them.
 First read this article from New World Encyclopedia: http://www.newworldencyclopedia.org/entry/Scholasticism.
 What I'm gathering is that scholasticism is the meeting of ancient classical philosophy (Greek and Latin) with Catholicism.
 It's the marriage of faith and reason.
-The Scholastic Method of education originates in the Middle Ages and is based upon the theology of St. Thomas Aquinas.
+The Scholastic Method of education originated in the Middle Ages and is based upon the theology of St. Thomas Aquinas.
 In short, it's the Catholic interpretation of classical.
-This was the traditional method used in Catholic schools up until the burgeoning confusion following Vatican II.
+This was the traditional method used in Catholic schools up until the burgeoning confusion and secularization following Vatican II.
 Seton Home Study employs the Scholastic Method, and I think Catholic Heritage Curricula incorporates it as well.
 Read the history of Seton and the use of the Scholastic Method here: https://en.wikipedia.org/wiki/Seton_Home_Study_School.

 I've discussed my opinion that Charlotte Mason is not a form of classical education as it's presented in the neoclassical movement (with the Trivium allegedly corresponding to stages of child development), despite the similarities that can be found between them.
 However, I have suggested that it may be edifying to explore how certain classical principles can be applied to CM, to provide one with a deeper formation and crystallizing of her unique philosophy and method.
 Or in other words, to explore how Charlotte Mason's interpretation of a liberal arts education is rooted in classical antiquity.
 I think we can do the same with scholasticism.